Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Background and related work

+For \textit{searching within existing fact-checks}, fact-checkers can also use dedicated tools.
+To this end, \textit{Google Fact Check Explorer tool}\footnote{\url{https://toolbox.google.com/factcheck/explorer}} allows to search within fact-checking articles that use the so-called \textit{ClaimReview Schema}\footnote{\url{https://schema.org/ClaimReview}}.
+The ClaimReview Schema allows fact-checkers to annotate their fact-checks by the most important metadata, such as the fact-checked claim, the resulting veracity label, or the link to fact-checked content.

+Finally, there are tools that aim to perform \textit{end-to-end fact-checking} (automating all its steps) or at least cover multiple steps at the same time.
+At first, \textit{Full Fact AI}\footnote{\url{https://fullfact.org/ai/about/}} provides a set of AI-based tools for collecting and monitoring the data, identifying and labeling claims, matching identified claims against a database of past fact-checks, and evidence retrieval to speed up verification of new so-far non-fact-checked claims.
+Similarly, \textit{ClaimBuster}\footnote{\url{https://idir.uta.edu/claimbuster/}} provides support from monitoring and selecting claims up to their verification against the selected knowledge-bases~\cite{hassan_toward_2017}.
+Lastly, the \textit{Verification plugin}\footnote{\url{https://www.veraai.eu/posts/verification-plugin}} developed and maintained by the EU-funded vera.ai project (while originally created in the InVID and WeVerify projects), provides a set of tools for detecting various types of false information not only in textual content but also in images and videos.

-Although the research of fact-checkers' practices and problems is growing, the European region as well as non-American and non-English speaking fact-checkers remain still under-explored as can be seen on the map (Fig.~\ref{fig:map}).
-Secondly, the aforementioned studies did not aspire to investigate the possible geographical, language, or organizational differences in the problems of fact-checkers.
-Thirdly, despite existing analyses of fact-checkers' work, there is a partial disconnection between the fact-checkers' needs and the efforts to create (AI) tools to support their work.
-Their design is treated as a technical solution to a technological problem and ignores the complex social and situational context ~\cite{juneja_human_2022}.
+Despite existing support and analyses of fact-checkers' work, there is a partial disconnection between the fact-checkers' needs and the efforts to create (AI) tools to support their work.
+Their design is treated as a technical solution to a technological problem and ignores the complex social and situational context~\cite{juneja_human_2022}.
 There is also a lack of collaboration between AI researchers and developers with fact-checkers~\cite{nakov_automated_2021}.
-For example, the stage \emph{monitoring the online space} is insufficiently covered by AI research in the context of fact-checkers, although carried out routinely by these professionals and in some works~\cite{noauthor_challenges_2020, juneja_human_2022} even recognized as ``\emph{the hardest part of the fact-checking process}''.
+For example, capabilities of many of the existing fact-checking tools may be limited because various AI-based tools (e.g., detection methods, search engines) typically achieve a worse performance when applied on non-English or low-resource languages.
+Similarly, the stage \emph{monitoring the online space} is insufficiently covered by AI research in the context of fact-checkers, although it is carried out routinely by these professionals and in some works~\cite{noauthor_challenges_2020, juneja_human_2022} even recognized as ``\emph{the hardest part of the fact-checking process}''.
+A notable exception is the recent study~\cite{liu2024human}, which indicates a change in trends by using a co-design approach to develop NLP tools for fact-checkers.

-This problem is not common only to fact-checkers.
-Although the conceptual foundations of HCAI are extensively discussed in recent literature ~\cite{shneiderman_human-centered_2022, xu_toward_2019} and guidelines for building human-centered AI products exist (e.g.~\cite{google_people_2021}), the industry practices and methods appear to lag behind~\cite{hartikainen_human-centered_2022, bingley_where_2023}.